dewittpe/pedbp/README.md

 ```

 ### Shiny Application
-You may use an interactive [Shiny](https://shiny.rstudio.com/) application as
+An interactive [Shiny](https://shiny.rstudio.com/) application is also available.
 well.
-Assuming you have installed the pedbp package along with the suggested
+After installing the pedbp package and the suggested
-packages then you can run the app locally via
+packages, you can run the app locally via

 ```r
 shiny::runApp(system.file("shinyapps", package = "pedbp"))